Capital and largest city of North Korea, situated on the Taedong River

 The story compiles multiple developments: U.S. forces in Korea are under discussion as part of a broader push to counter China; Singapore’s Balakrishnan has engaged with both Koreas, signaling continued diplomacy; Pyongyang’s posture and its constitution reflect a move toward separate statehood.

-North Korea has unveiled a new uranium enrichment facility and has said its weapons-grade nuclear material production has more than doubled over five years.
-Leader Kim Jong Un has visited the site, reviewed advanced production plans and has ordered an accelerated, "exponential" expansion of the country's nuclear forces.
+North Korea has unveiled a new uranium enrichment facility and has said weapons-grade production has more than doubled over five years.
+Leader Kim Jong Un has visited the plant, endorsed advanced production processes and has ordered an accelerated, "exponential" expansion of the country's nuclear forces, prompting allied consultations on deterrence.

-Chinese President Xi Jinping has visited Pyongyang for a two‑day summit with North Korean leader Kim Jong Un, pledging deeper strategic, economic and people‑to‑people ties.
-Beijing is moving to reassert influence as Pyongyang strengthens links with Russia and expands its nuclear and military programmes.
-The visit has included ceremonial welcomes and pledges on trade, agriculture and security.
+Chinese President Xi Jinping has visited Pyongyang for a two‑day summit with North Korean leader Kim Jong Un, pledging closer strategic, economic and people‑to‑people ties.
+The trip has followed Pyongyangs growing alignment with Russia and announcements of accelerated nuclear and naval programmes; Beijing is moving to reassert influence over its treaty ally.